(C) Import student logins using a CSV file

 The final import step requires you to scroll to the bottom of the list of your students and click on the blue button that says “Import Students.”
 Then they will be set up in the system.

-If something goes wrong, use the red button on your Dashboard that says “Delete ALL students!”
+If it won’t work at all, you can use the red button on your Dashboard that says “Delete ALL students!”
 It is extreme.
 Do NOT do this if some classes have started working!
 Do not do this if you have already merged some teachers and their students into your account.
 Delete All Students will clear out ALL of your student data, allowing you to start over and re-import.

 If you have a bunch of trouble, Delete All students! and send me your CSV file and I will do the import for you.
 But don’t do that until you have saved it as the file type that shows .CSV at the end. -Dr.Don